Sil-py/Galenus-AI/README.md

 At a first stage, the chatbot could handle two sets of simple cases:
 * Appointments: the patient asks to see the doctor (eventually mentioning some preferred times or days) and the chatbot offers the first availability.
 The appointment is automatically filled into the doctor’s agenda and confirmed to the patient via sms.
 The chatbot could also manage cancellations.
 * Prescritions: the patient ask for prescrition of some drugs he/she routinary takes (e. g. birth control pill) or needed for most common illnesses (e. g. aspirin).
 The chatbot could be trained to ask some questions (How old is the patient?
 Does he/she take other drugs?).
-The doctor would find a list of required prescriptions; the decision whether it is correct to prescribe the drug or not (based on the information the patient gives to the chatbot) still lies with the doctor.
+The doctor would find a list of required prescriptions; the decision whether it is correct to prescribe the drug or not (based on the information the patient gives to the chatbot) is the doctor's one.
 The prescrition could include some instructions on how often or how to take th drug (as it already is now with “manual” prescritions: “Take a pill three times a day before meals”).
 Some drugs should be excluded from this method if they require special recommendation or supervision.
 The doctor could also get an alert if the patient’s request is anomalous (e.g. a patient that asks too frequently).
 In all this cases the patient receives an sms where he is advised to have a conversation with the doctor.

 People affected by this solution are family doctors and patients, so potentially it is a very large set of very different people:
 * Doctors could be very much relieved by a solution that saves their time.